Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Being able to document your code in your code with these tools is incredibly powerful.

-You end up with not only searchable, publishable documentation but something people can read in place while working on the code and even something your IDE can pick up.
+You end up with not only searchable, publishable documentation, but something people can read in place while working on the code and even something your IDE can pick up.

 Rust has taken this idea and absolutely turbocharged it in two crucial ways.